 Chancellor’s Postdoctoral Fellowship

 TCU is pleased to offer a postdoctoral fellowship committed to enhancing our strong teacher-scholar model, which emphasizes the creation and dissemination of knowledge in equal measure.
-This fellowship, which may last up to two years, is designed to promote diversity and support stellar scholars who are committed to research, teaching and service.
+This fellowship, which may last up to two years, is designed to promote diversity and support stellar scholars who are committed to research and teaching.

 -Chancellor Victor J. Boschini.
 Jr.

-Starting salaries begin at approximately $50,000, depending on the field of study and level of experience, plus a generous benefits package including access to medical, vision, dental, and life insurance.
+Starting salaries begin at approximately $50,000, depending on the field of study and level of experience, plus a generous benefits package including access to medical, vision, dental and life insurance.
 This award also includes up to $5,000 for research‐related and program travel expenses.
 Each award is for 12 months and may be renewable for only one additional year upon demonstration of academic productivity.
-The position will begin Fall 2020.
+The position will begin fall 2021.

 The Chancellor’s Postdoctoral Fellow has the unique opportunity to receive: